intel/llm-on-ray/README.md

 ## Customize
 ### Adopt to your dataset
-If the your data do not meets the above two supported formats, you may need to preprocess the data into the standard format.
-Here we provide an example dataset (converted dataset from [OpenAssistant/oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1)) as `Finetune/process_data.py`.
-After running `python process_data.py`, a directory named `data` will output to the `Finetune` directory, just modify the configuration items `train_file` and `validation_file` to the corresponding file in `data` to start your own task.
+If your data do not meets the supported formats, you may need to preprocess the data into the standard format.
+Here we provide several examples include `example/finetune/open_assistant` and `example/finetune/dolly1`.
+After running `cd examples/finetune/open_assistant; python process_data.py`, a directory named `data` will output to the `examples/finetune/open_assistant` directory, just modify the configuration items `train_file` and `validation_file` to the corresponding file in `data` to start your own task.
+So does `example/finetune/dolly1` and other user-defined dataset.